-Objective 2.5: Environmental and Historical Resources
+Environmental and Historical Resources

-Protection and enhancement, to the maximum extent possible, of all environmentally important natural systems and historical environmental tract by 2017.
+Protection and enhancement, to the maximum extent possible, of all environmentally important natural systems and historical resources existing in the City.

-Evaluation Measure #1: City ownership of the 51-acre
+Evaluation Measure: City ownership of the 51-acre environmental tract by 2017.

-Policy 2.5.1: Ensure that the Land Development Code incorporates all relevant wetland, environmental protection and native upland protection requirements from the Miami-Dade County Department of Regulatory and Economic Resources, South Water Florida Management District, and the Florida Department of Environmental Protection, and that the applicable permitting requirements of these agencies are met in considering all development applications in the City.
+Ensure that the Land Development Code incorporates all relevant wetland, environmental protection and native upland protection requirements from the Miami-Dade County Department of Regulatory and Economic Resources, South Water Florida Management District, and the Florida Department of Environmental Protection, and that the applicable permitting requirements of these agencies are met in considering all development applications in the City.

-Policy 2.5.2: Protect all identified historical and archeological structures and sites within the City through appropriate land development regulations, comprehensive review of development applications and public acquisition decisions.
+Protect all identified historical and archeological structures and sites within the City through appropriate land development regulations, comprehensive review of development applications and public acquisition decisions.
 Until such time as the city-wide survey of historic resources and adopt of protective regulations in the land development code is completed, a survey for historic resources shall be required of each development application before issuance of a development permit.

-Policy 2.5.3: Attempt to reach an agreement with the land owner of the 51-acre environmental tract northwest of the intersection of NW 107th Avenue and NW 74th Street to transfer ownership (by 2019) to the

-City for use as an environmental passive park.
+Attempt to reach an agreement with the land owner of the 51-acre environmental tract northwest of the intersection of NW 107th Avenue and NW 74th Street to transfer ownership (by 2019) to the City for use as an environmental passive park.